TheQwertiest/foo_spider_monkey_panel/docs/index.md

 This is a component for the [foobar2000](https://www.foobar2000.org) audio player.

-It allows for creation of full-fledged CUI/DUI panels using JavaScript!
+It allows to use JavaScript to create full-fledged CUI/DUI panels!

 Base functionality includes:
-- Graphics functions: drawing text, external images, lines, rectangles, etc.
+- Graphics functions: drawing (text, images, lines, rectangles and etc), image modification (resize, blur, inversion of colours and etc).
-- Access fonts and colours settings from the main preferences of CUI/DUI.
+- Access to fonts and colours settings from CUI/DUI preferences.
+- Capture of foobar2000 events with callbacks.
+- Capture of keystrokes and mouse movement/clicks.
 - Execution of main menu and context menu commands.
 - Creation of custom buttons and menus.
-- Capture of keystrokes/mouse movement/clicks.
-- Capture of foobar2000 events with callbacks.
-- Processing and changing of file tags.
 - Playlists management: create, destroy, sort, change, rename and do anything that fb2k can do.
-- Access Media Library with ability to sort and filter it's contents.
+- Media Library access with ability to sort and filter it's contents.
+- Management of file tags.
 - Per panel settings storage.
-- Built-in web and filesystem access.
+- Built-in web and filesystem functionality.
 - [foo_acfu](https://acfu.3dyd.com) integration.
 - And more!